csun-carelab/csun-carelab.github.io/research/index.md

 Each of our projects centers on one or more of three elements: the *robot*, the *algorithm* that drives the robot, or the *human* that interacts with the robot.
 You select an element below to sort our research accordingly.

-{% include tags.html tags="publication, resource, website" %}
+{% include tags.html tags="robot, algorithm, human" %}

 {% include search-info.html %}